Gandji94/WWE_Outlier_Analysis/README.md

 They are located in Python_Code/Notebooks.

-Each major code example is in a Python file that allows people to use the code themselves.
+Each major code block is in a Python file that allows people to use the code themselves.
 These are located in Python_Code/Python_Files.

 NOTE: All YouTube comments have been anonymised so that the comments cannot be traced back to any user.